passion8/skp33.github.io/_posts/2018-07-11-spark-column-expression.md

 ```

-Here is an another example in which i am evaluating a udf:
+Here is another example in which i am evaluating a udf:

 ```scala
 scala> :paste